sternmull/yalloc/README.md

 compiler commandline.

 If it is nonzero the heap will be validated via a bunch of assert() calls at the end of every function that modifies the heap.
-This has roughly O(N*N) overhead where N is the number of allocated blocks in a heap.
+This has roughly O(N*M) overhead where N is the number of allocated blocks and M the number of free blocks in a heap.
 For applications with enough live allocations this will get significant.

 YALLOC_VALGRIND